Types of Weight Loss Surgeries

 Pros: Implanting this device is the least invasive of the weight loss surgeries.
 The outpatient procedure may take up to an hour and a half while the patient is under general anesthesia.

-Cons: The device has to be charged once or twice a week.
-If the battery completely drains, a doctor has to reprogram it.
+Cons: If the battery completely drains, a doctor has to reprogram it.
 Side effects can include nausea, vomiting, heartburn, problems swallowing, belching, mild nausea, and chest pain.

 What it is: This is a more drastic version of a gastric bypass.
 The surgeon removes as much as 70% of your stomach and bypasses even more of the small intestine.